 Soft water may contain fewer minerals than hard water.
 Studies have suggested that this lower mineral content can lead to an

 However, this is unlikely to affect a person’s overall health if they eat a diet rich in minerals such as calcium and magnesium.

 Brita advises that its filters retain a healthy amount of fluoride.

 All types of Brita filters remove a high percentage of chlorine.

 Some people may need to avoid certain water components or contaminants for personal

 In the U.S., it is possible to order a customer confidence report from community water providers.
-These reports will determine the ratio of water components from individual systems.
-A person can then decide whether there are any components in high quantities that they wish to filter from the water before drinking it.
+These reports will show the ratio of water components from individual systems.
+A person can then decide whether their water contains large quantities of any substances that they wish to filter from the water before drinking it.